 In this beginner origami guide, you will learn how to fold a fox puppet using a single piece of paper.

-This design takes about five minutes to make and can also be converted into various other creatures by using different colored paper and decorations!
+This design takes 5-6 minutes to make and can also be converted into various other creatures by using different colored paper and decorations!

 Let’s get folding!

 To make a paper fox puppet, you will need a single square piece of paper.
 You can use regular printer paper cut into a square; however, I recommend origami paper for the best result!

 In this tutorial, I’ll be using a multi-color 6 x 6 sheet of origami paper with orange on one side and white on the other, but you can use single-colored paper as well.